telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 Alternatively, if none of the above is applicable, you can use other [capturing modes]({%slug capture-traffic-get-started%}) that Fiddler Everywhere provides.

-### Capture Not Working Alongside Another Proxy Tools
+### Capture Not Working Alongside Third-Party Proxy Tools

 **Observations:**
 - The Fiddler Everywhere application is up and running.